Haddonfield, NJ DWI Defense Lawyer

 This means that you can be charged for DWI, even if you were not driving.
 While it is rare to see DWI charges for allowing someone else to drive your car (or a car under your control), it is possible.
 In addition, you could be charged with DWI if you are asleep in your car with the keys in the ignition.

-Though we learn that .08% is the “legal limit” for drunk driving, you can still face DWI charges with a lower level of intoxication.
-Because the law allows DWI charges for any level of “intoxication,” where you are too drunk to drive – even if you are under .08% BAC.
+Although .08% is the “legal limit” for drunk driving, you can still face DWI charges with a lower level of intoxication.
+The law allows DWI charges for any level of “intoxication,” where you are too drunk to drive – even if you are under .08% BAC.
 In addition, you could still face DWI charges based on drugs, even if your BAC is low.

-Police use more evidence than just your BAC to determine whether or not you were drugged or drunk.
+Police use more evidence than just your BAC to determine whether you were drugged or drunk.
 First, police observe your driving.
-Usually, police do not pull people over for DWI on its own; they usually see driving errors, such as swerving, speeding, or failing to stop at stop signs, which triggers the initial pull-over.
+Usually, police pull people over for DWI because they see driving errors, such as swerving, speeding, or failing to stop at stop signs.
 After that, police can testify to what they see.
 Signs of intoxication they can bring to court may include:

 - Slurred speech,